hellmarbecker/blog/_drafts/druid-29-preview-handling-nested-arrays.markdown

 mvn clean install -Pdist -DskipTests
 ```

 Then follow the instructions to locate and install the tarball.
+Make sure you have [the `druid-multi-stage-query` extension enabled](https://druid.apache.org/docs/latest/multi-stage-query/#load-the-extension).

 In this tutorial, you will

-- break down a nested JSON array in
+- examine how to model deeply nested JSON data with arrays in Druid and
-- do a quick cumulative report using window functions.
+- break down a nested JSON array into individual rows using new functionality that is currently being built.

 _**Disclaimer:** This tutorial uses undocumented functionality and unreleased code.
 This blog is neither endorsed by Imply nor by the Apache Druid PMC.
 It merely collects the results of personal experiments.
 The features described here might, in the final release, work differently, or not at all.
 In addition, the entire build, or execution, may fail.
 Your mileage may vary._

 ## The data

-just run a local kafka and then
+Right now, the technique we are looking at is limited to batch ingestion.
+So, we need to capture the simulator data in a file.

-check out the pizza simulator
+I assume you have a local Kafka service at _localhost:9092_.

-run it like so:
+Check out the [pizza simulator](https://github.com/Aiven-Labs/python-fake-data-producer-for-apache-kafka) and run it like so:

 ```bash
 python3 main.py --security-protocol PLAINTEXT --host localhost --port 9092 --topic-name pizza-orders --nr-messages 0 --max-waiting-time 5
 ```

-capture the output using `kcat` and redirect to a file:
+Capture the output using `kcat` and redirect to a file:

 ```bash
 kcat -b localhost:9092 -t pizza-orders >>./pizza-orders.json
 ```

-right now this technique is limited to batch ingestion
+You can stop the simulator after a while and use the `pizza-orders.json` file as input for the next steps.

 ## Basic ingestion: the `pizza-orders` table

-this is done using the wizard. note how in the SQL view, the type of the `pizzas` field is somewhat correctly recognized as a `COMPLEX<json>` but it does not know about the array structure
+Let's start by setting up a naïve data model using the [web console wizard](https://druid.apache.org/docs/latest/operations/web-console#data-loader).
+Note how in the SQL view, the type of the `pizzas` field is somewhat correctly recognized as a `COMPLEX<json>` but it does not know about the array structure:

 ![Ingestion view for pizza-orders](/assets/2023-12-17-01-ingest-orders.jpg)

-here is the ingestion query using MSQ:
+Here is the ingestion query using MSQ:

 ```sql
 REPLACE INTO "pizza-orders" OVERWRITE ALL